negezor/vk-cleaner/README.md

 ### Windows

 - Unpack VK Archive to Archive folder
-- Download the [script](https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.js) and put it next to the Archive folder
+- Download the [script](https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.mjs) and put it next to the Archive folder
 - Open a terminal in near Archive folder (TIP: Hold <kbd>Shift</kbd> and right-click in the folder, then select `Open command windows here`)
-- Typing `node cleaner.js` in terminal and <kbd>Enter</kbd>
+- Typing `node cleaner.mjs` in terminal and <kbd>Enter</kbd>
 - Follow the script instructions
 - Congratulations!